LofoWalker/LofoWalker/README.md

 Senior Software Engineer based in Paris 🇫🇷
 I design and build **robust backend systems**, with a strong focus on **clean architecture**, **scalability**, and **developer experience**.

+A good developer doesn’t make themselves indispensable.
+They make the team autonomous.

 ---

 ## 🚀 What I do